Property Tax Statements FAQ:

 When are the tax statements mailed?

 Tax statements are mailed out annually by the Clallam County Treasurer's Office, generally during the second half of February.
 Tax statements are sent to the last known address on file.
 If you do not receive your statement by the 15th of March, please contact this office to make sure we have your correct mailing address.
-If property has been purchased after the tax statements have been mailed in February, a corrected statement will be mailed to the new owner.
+If property has been purchased after the tax statements were sent to the printer in late January, a corrected statement will be mailed to the new owner.
 If you have not received a statement within thirty days of purchase, please contact us.
 Failure to receive a tax statement does not waive your responsibility to pay your property taxes when due.

 When are property taxes due?